bartdorlandt/ansible-role-espanso/README.md

 ## Author Information

-This role was created in <year> by Bart Dorlandt.
+This role was created in 2024 by Bart Dorlandt.